 Yannick Buitenhuis is a PhD candidate at the Public Administration and Policy Group (WUR).
 His PhD project focuses on the influence of public policies, in particular the EUs Common Agricultural Policy (CAP), on the resilience of farming systems.
-He, therefore, conducts research on:
+He conducts research on:

 - How policymakers and stakeholders in the EU frame the concept of resilience.

-- How policy goals and instruments of the CAP support or constrain the resilience of farming systems by introducing the Resilience Assessment Tool.
+- How policy goals and instruments of the CAP support or constrain the resilience of farming systems by introducing the Resilience Assessment Tool (research article).

 - How stakeholders experience the influence of policies on the resilience of their farming system by using a bottom-up approach to policy analysis.

-Yannick takes part in the SURE-Farm project (Towards Sustainable and Resilient EU Farming systems): a research and innovation project funded by the European Unions Horizon 2020 programme, involving 16 universities and research institutes from 11 European countries, coordinated by WUR.
+Yannick took part in the SURE-Farm project (Towards Sustainable and Resilient EU Farming systems): a research and innovation project funded by the European Unions Horizon 2020 programme.

 Yannick obtained a BSc degree in Human Geography and Planning, Utrecht University (2015) and a MSc degree in Environmental Sciences, Sustainable Development: Earth System Governance, Utrecht University (2017).
 For his Master's thesis, he conducted research on the necessary governance conditions for successful ecological restoration of estuaries (research article), combined with an independent research internship at WWF The Netherlands.